-(Green Card:30 second time-serving penalty if the offending team does not have possession.
+(flag: 30 second time-serving penalty if the offending team does not have possession.
 If the offending team has possession, the penalty is a loss of possession and a whistle start at spot of the ball.)

-- " Interference (with stick or body)
+- Interference (with stick or body)

-- " Pushing
+- Pushing

-- " Illegal Pick
+- Illegal Pick

-- " Holding
+- Holding

-- " Withholding the ball from play
+- Withholding the ball from play

-- " Illegal actions with the stick (Contact with horizontal stick in USA is illegal)

-- " Illegal action by team official (coach, trainer)
+- Illegal action by team official (coach, trainer)

-- " Illegal Procedure (leaving penalty area before penalty time, delay of game, etc)
+- Illegal Procedure (leaving penalty area before penalty time, delay of game, etc)

-- " Illegal Equipment
+- Illegal Equipment

-- " Offsides only on Goalie
+- · Offsides only on Goalie

-- " Warding
+- Warding